Exoplanets as Sub-GeV Dark Matter Detectors: Additional Cross Section Sensitivity Results

 where $J$ is the total nuclear spin, $ \langle S_{p} \rangle$ and $ \langle S_{n} \rangle$ the effective proton and neutron spins of the nucleus respectively, and $a_{p}$ and $a_{n}$ the model dependent DM-proton and DM-neutron coupling strength respectively.
 For our scenario only the couplings to protons will be relevant, since our targets are dominantly made of hydrogen and helium, and the latter has zero total nuclear spin.
 We assume $a_p = 1$.
 For simplicity, as per the SI limits, we approximate our targets as proton spheres.

 Figure~\ref{fig:spindeploc} shows our sensitivities to spin-dependent DM-proton scattering in local DM velocities.
 In the main text, we only showed the results for spin-dependent DM-proton scattering in GC DM velocities.
 We see that the scattering limits in the local DM velocities are not as strong; this is because the velocities are higher, and therefore there is much less boost from gravitational focusing.
-As per the main text results, the ``min'' cross section corresponds to the case where effectively all DM is captured.
+As per the main text results, the ``min'' cross section corresponds to the case where effectively all DM is captured (about $95\%$).
 The ``max'' cross section corresponds to the smallest DM capture fraction (about $10\%$) that can be probed in the near future with JWST.
 This is likely the maximum cross section reach, as the temperatures corresponding to this lower scattering rate are approaching either the JWST minimum temperature detection threshold, or the expected background temperature, in most of the parameter space.
+The lower end of the curves is truncated by the mass in which DM evaporates out of the system.
+Here, we have not included evaporation as this value is highly model dependent; see Sec.~\ref{sec:evap} for discussion.

 Note that the scattering sensitivity arises predominately from DM-proton interactions.
 This is because gas giants and brown dwarfs are predominately hydrogen and helium; hydrogen only has a proton, and helium has zero total nuclear spin, thus DM-neutron interactions are not significant.
 We also show the earth heat flow bounds from Ref.~\cite{Bramante:2019fhi} for comparison, and direct detection bounds~\cite{Gangi:2019zib, Aprile:2019dbj, Aprile:2019jmx,Liu:2019kzq}.
 We also show limits on boosted DM from collisions with cosmic rays~\cite{Cappiello:2018hsu, Bringmann:2018cvk,Ema:2018bih, Cappiello:2019qsw}, shown as ``Borexino (CR)''.
 Note that these limits have different assumptions; the direct detection limits do not require any minimum annihilation cross section.